 - Difficult to find hotels which have rooms to accommodate more than 4 people.
-We are a family of 5 (with baby making 6 very soon) and often struggle to find rooms big enough.
-We don’t want to have to pay for 2 separate rooms as that defeats the point of going away together as a family.
+Bigger families don’t want to have to pay for 2 separate rooms as that defeats the point of going away together as a family.

 - The kids sleep in the same room as you.
 Not so great if they/you snore or are restless sleepers.
-Plus there is no privacy which is a little tricky when one of the kids is your pre-teen step-daughter.
-This means taking turns getting changed in the bathroom for several of us.
+Plus there is no privacy which is a little tricky when you have teens in particular.
+This may mean taking turns getting changed in the bathroom.

 - You can’t chill and watch TV in the evening as the kids are in the same room as you.
 Family friendly channels until their bedtime and then its lights out.

 Air BnB Pros